xinhaoyuan/morpheus/README.md

 Examples
 -----

-Please see the repo https://github.com/xinhaoyuan/morpheus-app-test for exmaples of testing real applications.
+Please see the repo https://github.com/xinhaoyuan/morpheus-app-test for examples of testing real applications.

 Limitations
 -----